abilandz/PH8124/Lecture_7/Lecture_7.md

 2. BSD-style parameters: not preceded by dash (-)
 3. GNU long parameters: preceded by double dash (-\-)

-For instance, to see all processes running on the system, we can use:
+For instance, to see all processes running on the computer, we can use:

 ```bash
 $ ps -Aflc